-Re: My Piece on The Charlottesville Vets: An Open Letter to Veterans and Anyone Else Who Cares About This Country
+An Open Letter To Veterans And Anyone Else Who Cares About This Country

 Was the title provocative?
 Hell, yes.
 Was it designed to get your attention?
 Of course.
 Are writers/editors/journalists always taught to go for the eye-catching log line ― especially in this climate of the sixty-minute news cycle?
 You guessed it.
 Did I expect it to get this much attention?
 Heck, no. Nor, did I expect the insults/threats to pour in as if I called Patton a pussy.

-But, that’s okay.
+But, that’s OK.
 I could’ve easily deleted my Twitter feed and blocked all my social media accounts, especially with the amount of threats received, and especially since, as many of you happily pointed out - I have virtually no followers, anyway - but that would have defeated the purpose of the article; which was/is to start a dialogue.
 So, insults, anger, hate, misunderstandings, misrepresentations and all, here we are.

 Rather than go underground and move to a cabin in Montana, I’ve spent the better part of the past forty-eight hours talking with vets from all across the country.
-Believe it or not, for every ten or twenty who chose to give in to immediate rage and anger, there were one or two who reached out with the hopes of connecting to find out why the piece was written the way it was, to convey the reasons behind their displeasure - i.e. while PTSD is a serious problem there’s no apparently no real proof connecting it to separatist beliefs; that the Charlottesville vets make up an infinitesimal percentage of veterans, overall, etc. -, and to try and educate/inform me re: what they’ve seen/learned through their time in some of the worst scenarios a human being can ever be put in.
+Believe it or not, for every ten or twenty who chose to give in to immediate rage and anger, there were one or two who reached out with the hopes of connecting to find out why the piece was written the way it was, to convey the reasons behind their displeasure - i.e. while PTSD is a serious problem there’s no apparently no real proof connecting it to separatist beliefs; that the Charlottesville vets make up an infinitesimal percentage of veterans, overall, etc. -, and to try and educate/inform me re: what they’ve seen/learned through their time in some of the worst scenarios a human being can ever be put in, and how they rely on those of other nationalities/ethnicities to routinely watch their backs.

 To those of you who took the time and didn’t just dismiss me, the piece, the publication, and the ‘liberal media’ in general as a useless waste of time, I am grateful we spoke - some for hours - as I have a much better and clearer understanding of what a soldier goes through from start to finish, as well as a better picture of the military, in general, and what it’s doing to try and minimize these types of unfortunate situations.